Matter In Our Surroundings

 Particles of matter are moving continuously

 This can be proved by putting a small crystal of potassium permanganate in water.
 When you will put a small crystal of potassium permanganate in water in a transparent glass, you will see that the purple thread like structures start mixing with water and after some time all water becomes purple.
-The thread like structures is the particles of potassium permanganate, which start mixing with water because of the motion of particles of water.
-Because of continuous motion, all particles start colliding and finally potassium permanganate is mixed with water.
+The thread like structure is made by motion of the particles of potassium permanganate, when these particles start mixing with water.
+At the end, the whole water turns of magenta colour because of motion of particles of potassium permanganate.

-When you put a spoon of salt or sugar in a glass of water, it dissolved in water after some-times.
+When you put a spoon of salt or sugar in a glass of water, it dissolves in water after some time.
 This happens because of the motion of particles of sugar, salt and water.

 Mixing of gases in nature is also the evidence of motion of particles.
-We get the scent of our favourite food sitting in the drawing room while food is being cooked in the kitchen.
-This happens because vapor coming out from the hot food mixes with air comes to your nostril because of the motion of their particles.
+While sitting in the drawing room, you get the aroma of our favourite food, while food is being cooked in the kitchen.
+This happens because vapor coming out from the hot food mixes with air and travels to your nostrils.
+It happens because of the motion of particles.

-Mr. Robert Brown, a Scottish botanist observed the random movement of pollen grains in water in 1827, it is called Brownian motion.
+Mr. Robert Brown, a Scottish botanist observed the random movement of pollen grains in water in 1827.

 When pollen grains are kept in water, they start giggling rapidly in random order.
-This is also an evident of motion of particles of matter.
-Pollen grains moves randomly in water because the particles of water hit the pollen grains from all sides in a random manner.
+This is an evidence of motion of particles of matter.
+Pollen grains moves randomly in water because particles of water hit pollen grains from all sides in a random manner.